VidTu/gyro/README.md

 **A**: This mod works on the client-side.

 **Q**: Is this a hack?
-**A**: It's a proof of concept.
+**A**: It is a proof of concept.
 This can be counted as hack depending on your opinion on what's hack and what's not.

 **Q**: I've found a bug.
 **A**: Report it [here](https://github.com/VidTu/gyro/issues).
 If you are not sure whether this is a bug or a